trentrand/wireless-potentiometer/README.md

     * button to reset pairing? see if bean has room...
   * When the device receives a command, blink green

-* Setup final behavior
-  * AnalogPot overrides InfaredReceiver wiper value
-  * Infared communication increments / decrements wiper value

-* Make sure everythings documented
+* Make sure everything is documented

 ### Hardware